5th SS Panzer Division Wiking

 The 5th SS Panzer Division Wiking (5.
 SS-Panzerdivision Wiking) or SS Division Wiking was an infantry and later an armoured division among the thirty-eight Waffen-SS divisions of Nazi Germany.
-It was recruited from foreign volunteers in Denmark, Norway, Sweden, Finland, Estonia, the Netherlands and Belgium under the command of German officers.
 During World War II, the division served on the Eastern Front.
 It surrendered on 9 May 1945 to the American forces in Austria.

-Formation and training
+The division contained contingents of foreign volunteers from Northern European countries including, Denmark, Norway, Sweden, Finland, Estonia, Iceland, the Netherlands and Belgium.
+Although the role of foreign volunteers was played up by German wartime propaganda, the vast majority of the division’s personnel (over 90% at times) remained German, with the Nordic volunteers being from the “Westland” and “Nordland” SS regiments.
+Like other Waffen-SS divisions, Division Wiking participated in war crimes in Eastern Europe.

+Formation, training and demographics

 After the German invasion of Poland in 1939, Heinrich Himmler, the head of the SS, sought to expand the Waffen-SS with foreign military volunteers for the Nazi "crusade against Bolshevism".
-The enrollment began in April 1940 with the creation of two regiments: the Waffen-SS Regiment Nordland (for Danish, Norwegian, and Swedish volunteers), and the Waffen-SS Regiment Westland (for Dutch and Flemish volunteers).
+The enrollment began in April 1940 with the creation of two regiments: the Waffen-SS Regiment Nordland (for Danish, Norwegian, Swedish and a minority of Icelandic volunteers), and the Waffen-SS Regiment Westland (for Dutch and Flemish volunteers).

 The Nordic formation, originally organised as the Nordische Division (Nr.
 5), was to be made up of Nordic volunteers mixed with German Waffen-SS personnel.
 The SS Infantry Regiment Germania of the SS-Verfügungs-Division, which was formed mostly from Germans, was transferred to help form the nucleus of a new division in late 1940.
 In December 1940, the new SS motorised formation was to be designated as SS-Division Germania, but after its formative period, the name was changed, to SS Division Wiking in January 1941.
 The division was formed around three motorised infantry regiments: Germania, Westland, and Nordland; with the addition of an artillery regiment.
 Command of the newly formed division was given to Felix Steiner, the former commander of the Verfügungstruppe SS Regiment Deutschland.

 After formation, the division was sent to Heuberg in Germany for training; by April 1941, it was ready for combat.
 The division was ordered east in mid-May, to take part with Army Group South's advance into Ukraine during Operation Barbarossa, the invasion of the Soviet Union.
 In June 1941, the Finnish Volunteer Battalion of the Waffen-SS was formed from volunteers from that country.
 This unit was attached to the SS Regiment Nordland of the division.
-About 430 Finns who fought in the Winter War served within the SS Division Wiking since the beginning of Barbarossa.
-In spring 1943, the Finns' 2-year contract ended, and the Finnish battalion was withdrawn.
-During that same timeframe, the Regiment Nordland was removed to help form the core of the new SS Division Nordland.
+About 430 Finns who fought in the Winter War served in the SS Division Wiking from the beginning of Barbarossa.
+In spring 1943, the Finns' two-year contract ended, and the Finnish battalion was withdrawn.
+During that same timeframe, Regiment Nordland was transferred to help form the core of the new SS Division Nordland.
 They were replaced by the Estonian Battalion Narwa.